-Maintaining healthy progesterone and estrogen levels is vital to preventing Estrogen Dominance that may be one of the most causative factors leading to pre-or peri-menopausal breast cancer.
-Progesterone protects breast cells from dividing out of control, however, a woman’s progesterone levels start declining in her late 30’s and thus can give rise to Estrogen Dominance.
+Maintaining healthy progesterone and estrogen levels is vital to preventing Estrogen Dominance which may be one of the most causative factors leading to pre-or peri-menopausal breast cancer.
+Progesterone protects breast cells from dividing out of control, however, a woman’s progesterone levels start declining in her late 30s and thus can give rise to Estrogen Dominance.
 However, most breast cancer occurs postmenopausal, at the time when ovaries have stopped producing normal protective hormone levels.

 As you can see, most breast cancer occurs without any risk factors being present.
-Therefore, every woman should protect herself from breast cancer by balancing her hormones, exercising, maintaining a healthy diet, avoiding alcohol and taking an active role in controlling her environmental exposures to pesticides, plastics, hair dyes and other toxins.
+Therefore, every woman should protect herself from breast cancer by balancing her hormones, exercising, maintaining a healthy diet, avoiding alcohol, and taking an active role in controlling her environmental exposure to pesticides, plastics, hair dyes, and other toxins.